hypo69/hypo/pytest/gemini - set 2/en/src/utils/powershell/examples/pprint/example_list.md

 3. **Expected Output:** The code now explicitly defines the `expected_output` to make the assertion more readable and maintainable.
 The output of the `str()` function on the list is assumed to be the desired representation.

-4. **`pytest.raises` for Exception Handling:** The example demonstrates how to use `pytest.raises` to check for exceptions.
+4. **`pytest.raises` for Exception Handling:** The example demonStartes how to use `pytest.raises` to check for exceptions.
 However, there wasn't code with exceptions in the prompt input.

 5. **Fixtures:** No fixtures are needed because the input list is a simple argument.